Dmkk01/Small-Python-Projects/README.md

 ## Image Grid
 A program that draws an image in the console based on the coordinates given in a text file

+## Covid Statistics
+Makes a simple data analysis on .tsv files with some missing entries